krober10nd/SeismicMesh/paper/paper.md

 ---
 # Summary

 SeismicMesh is a Python package for simplex mesh generation in two or three dimensions.
-As an implementation of DistMesh [@doi:10.1137/S0036144503429121], it produces high quality meshes at the expense of speed.
+As an implementation of DistMesh [@doi:10.1137/S0036144503429121], it produces high-quality meshes at the expense of speed.
 For increased efficiency, the core package is written in C++, works in parallel, and uses the Computational Geometry Algorithms Library [@cgal:hs-chdt3-20b].
 SeismicMesh can also produce mesh-density functions from seismological data to be used in the mesh generator.

 # Background

-Generating a high quality graded mesh for a geophysical domain represents a challenge for seismological modeling using the finite element method (FEM).
+Generating a high-quality graded mesh for a geophysical domain represents a challenge for seismological modeling using the finite element method (FEM).
 In these applications, a domain is discretized typically with triangular/tetrahedral elements that vary widely in size around features of interest.
 These meshes are commonly used with the FEM to solve partial differential equations that model acoustic or elastic waves, which are used in seismic velocity model building algorithms such as full waveform inversion (FWI) [@doi:10.1190/1.1441754; @virieux2009overview] and reverse time migration [@10.1093/gji/ggv380].

 # Statement of Need